jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 * Demonstrate perceverance - determination: internal drive to search for a solution - collaboratively.

     * Behavioral interviewing, tell the stories when you demonstrate perceverance.
-    * Independent thought: getting your solution from your own
+    * Independent thought: getting your solution from your own experience
     * Independent learning
     * Never give up and never surrender